11.0.1Subscription

 11.0.5MultiTenancy and Subscriptions

 Subscriptions will by default only listen to incoming resources from the same partition as the subscription.
-Cross-partition subscription can be enabled via the subscription.cross_partition.enabled allowing partitions on the default partition to listen to all incoming changes.
+Cross-partition subscription can be enabled via the subscription.cross_partition.enabled setting, allowing subscriptions on the default partition to listen to all incoming changes.
 Cross-partition subscriptions will need to be distinguished using an extension on the subscription resource.

 URLTypeDescription